Skip to content

 There are various roles at Glendurgan including those listed below, however this list isn’t exhaustive, so if you’re interested in volunteering in another capacity, please get in touch.

-The fish cellar in Durgan village is run by a team of over 30 enthusiastic volunteers on a rota basis, engaging with visitors who stop by for a chat and selling ice cream.
+Run by a team of over 40 enthusiastic volunteers on a rota basis, the old Fish Cellar in the hamlet of Durgan is a place to engage with visitors who stop by for a chat, sell ice cream and have engaging conversations.

-This is a customer-facing role, helping tell Glendurgan’s and the North Helford’s story and generally welcoming anyone who chooses to visit.
+This is a customer facing role, helping to tell Glendurgan and the North Helford’s story and generally welcoming anyone who chooses to visit, whether from within the garden or walking the South West Coast Path.

 Gardeners